suvrotica/SuvroTuitionBlog/src/lib/posts/BengaliChap.md

 <br>
 A Bengali good-for-nothing chap,  <br>
 All I do day in, day out, is clap.  <br>
-I clap because I am holy, I pray,  <br>
+I clap because I am holy, I dare say,  <br>
 But the neighbors giggle and say I'm gay.<br>
 <br>
 So I decided to fuck the neighbors all, <br>